MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Management/Start-Service.md

 ```

 The **DisplayName** parameter identifies the services by their display name instead of their service
 name.
-The **WhatIf** parameter cause the cmdlet to display what would happen when you run the
+The **WhatIf** parameter causes the cmdlet to display what would happen when you run the
 command but does not make changes.

 ### Example 3: Start a service and record the action in a text file